AG-Philipsen/cl2qcd/README.md

 Examples of possible input files can be found in the folder [**sample_input**](sample_input) for each executable available.

-*CL2QCD has been heavily optimized for AMD GPUs, providing world-class performance, but can also be used on NVIDIA GPUs and x86 CPUs.*
+*CL2QCD has been heavily optimized for AMD GPUs, providing world-class performance, but can also be used on NVIDIA GPUs and x86 CPUs (and, in principle, also on many other devices).*

 :warning: Note for users :bangbang: